Unbabel/webpack-flask-starter/README.md

 > Assuming `/` is your project's root folder, and your Flask app is inside the `/coolest_app`:

 1. Copy the package.json file to `/` and edit it to match your project
+2. Copy the `.editorconfig` file to `/` — these are the settings for [EditorConfig](https://editorconfig.org/)
-2. Copy the `.babelrc` file to `/` — these are the settings for Babel
+3. Copy the `.babelrc` file to `/` — these are the settings for [Babel](https://babeljs.io/)
-3. Copy the `.eslintrc.js` file to `/` — these are our linter rules
+4. Copy the `.eslintrc.js` file to `/` — these are our [ESLint](https://eslint.org/) linter rules
-4. (If you need Bower) Copy the `.bowerrc` file to `/` — this is the Bower config, that places the bower_components inside your projects' static folder
+5. (If you need Bower) Copy the `.bowerrc` file to `/` — this is the [Bower](https://bower.io/) config, that places the bower_components inside your projects' static folder
-5. (If you need Bower) Copy the `bower.json` file to `/` and add your Bower dependencies
+6. (If you need Bower) Copy the `bower.json` file to `/` and add your Bower dependencies
-6. Add the contents of the `.gitignore` file to your `.gitignore` — we suggest not commiting the `/coolest_app/static/dist/` folder, as your deploy process should take care of the generating the final dist files, but remove that line if you need it
+7. Add the contents of the `.gitignore` file to your `.gitignore` — we suggest not commiting the `/coolest_app/static/dist/` folder, as your deploy process should take care of the generating the final dist files, but remove that line if you need it
-7. Copy the `jest.config.js` file to `/` — this is the Jest config file, which includes minimum thresholds :)
+8. Copy the `jest.config.js` file to `/` — this is the [Jest](https://facebook.github.io/jest/) config file, which includes minimum thresholds :)
-8. Copy the `/coolest_app/static/build/` folder to `/coolest_app/static/` — this is the config for building/serving
+9. Copy the `/coolest_app/static/build/` folder to `/coolest_app/static/` — this is the config for building/serving
-9. (Optional) Copy the `/coolest_app/static/build/merged_files.js` file to `/coolest_app/static/build/` — if you need to merge non-module files into one (or more), also check the bottom of the `webpack.base.conf.js` file if that's the case
+10. (Optional) Copy the `/coolest_app/static/build/merged_files.js` file to `/coolest_app/static/build/` — if you need to merge non-module files into one (or more), also check the bottom of the `webpack.base.conf.js` file if that's the case
-10. Change the path on `/coolest_app/static/build/webpack.dev.conf.js:12` to match your project
+11. Change the path on `/coolest_app/static/build/webpack.dev.conf.js:12` to match your project
-11. Add your entry files on `/coolest_app/static/build/webpack.base.conf.js:17` — the property name is the filename that you'll end up with, the string is the path
+12. Add your entry files on `/coolest_app/static/build/webpack.base.conf.js:17` — the property name is the filename that you'll end up with, the string is the path
-12. Copy the `/coolest_app/static/config/` folder to `/coolest_app/static/`
+13. Copy the `/coolest_app/static/config/` folder to `/coolest_app/static/`
-13. Change the list of proxies on `/coolest_app/static/config/index.js` with your entries — this lets the dev server inject the styles on the page instead of using the dist css files
+14. Change the list of proxies on `/coolest_app/static/config/index.js` with your entries — this lets the dev server inject the styles on the page instead of using the dist css files
-14. Run `npm install` — this will install the dependencies, install the bower components and build all the files for production
+15. Run `npm install` — this will install the dependencies, install the bower components and build all the files for production